 Think it.
 Test it.
 Make it.
 Share it.
-Using the fundamental skills learned in Textiles 10 and/or Textiles 11 and challenge yourself to sew better than ever before.
+Using the fundamental skills learned in previous courses to challenge yourself to sew better than ever before.
 Create beautiful and functional textile items that inspire you.
 A wide range of materials will be available for use.
 This textiles course is an ADVANCED textiles course and open to students who have demonstrated an above average ability in sewing.
 Garments will be constructed using sewing techniques at an advanced level.
 Students will examine historical, social and cultural influences on contemporary clothing and textile design.
 Make textile items that fit your unique style and needs.
-In this intermediate/advanced course students work with more challenging fabrics and sewing techniques.
+In this advanced course students work with more challenging fabrics and sewing techniques.
 Other topics of exploration will include elements and principles of design, the influence of advertising and marketing on clothing choice and consumption and advanced techniques for repurposing/upcycling.
-Open to students who have successfully passed Textile 10 and or 11 and or in grade 12 and have a lot of previous experience sewing.
+Open to students who have successfully passed the Beginner or Intermediate levels and have a lot of experience sewing.
 Projects completed in this course are suitable to add to a portfolio when applying to a post-secondary design program.